List of 9 Best Short-Term Investment Options in India for High Returns in 2022

 |Short-Term Investment Plans||Rate of Return||Duration|

-Let’s understand these best short-term investment options in India with high returns in details:-
+Let’s understand these best short-term investment Plans in India for safe investments in 2022 details:-

 1. Recurring Deposits (RD)